 - In principle, a ramp should be the first type of entrance method considered, as it provides for universal access and emergency exit.
-In any case, where steps or stairs are provided, a ramp or lift shall also be provided as an accessible alternative. - Ramp floor surfaces must be slip resistance and should have a detectable warning surface that is colour and texture contrasted to adjacent surfaces. - Ramps greater than 60 metres in length should be replaced with a lift arrangement if possible.
-That means that for a vertical height difference of more than 3m, solutions other than ramps are preferred. - The length of the landing may be reduced to 1000mm for private use (e.g. in a house) while length more than 2000mm may be required in areas with increased public circulation.
+In any case, where steps or stairs are provided, a ramp or lift shall also be provided as an accessible alternative. - Ramp floor surfaces must be slip resistance and should have a detectable warning surface that is colour and texture contrasted to adjacent surfaces. - Ramps greater than 60m in length should be replaced with a lift arrangement if possible.
+That means that for a vertical height difference of more than 3m, solutions other than ramps are preferred.